 1. Every local authority is required to adopt a Code of Conduct in relation to the conduct of its elected members.
-The council's current code of conduct is contained within the constitution and has served members well since it was
+The council's current code of conduct is contained within the constitution and has served members well since it was introduced in 2012.
+It is one with which members are familiar and overwhelmingly comply.

-- introduced in 2012.
-It is one with which members are familiar and overwhelmingly comply. - 2.
-The Committee on Standards in Public Life (CSPL) undertook a comprehensive review of local government ethical standards and published a report in January 2019.
+- 2. The Committee on Standards in Public Life (CSPL) undertook a comprehensive review of local government ethical standards and published a report in January 2019.
 It made 26 formal recommendations to the Prime Minister and 15 Best Practice recommendations.
 A number of the recommendations required legislative changes to be implemented but this has been delayed.
 These recommendations are set out in full in Appendix A and show how the council has or will be responding to them. - 3.
 In the meantime, the LGA published a draft Model Code, which the Standards Committee considered at its meeting on 17 November 2020.
 Feedback from members and the Independent Person at that time was generally positive and welcoming of the Model Code.
 The final Model Councillor Code of Conduct was published on 23 December 2020, following consultation with stakeholders and examining good practice in local government and other professions.
-However, if the Government chooses to implement some of the recommendations arising from the CSPL, the LGA has expressed caution that the Model Code could require amendment and is keeping the situation under review. - 4.
-On 5 July 2021, the Standards Committee considered the options regarding the adoption of the Code and voted unanimously to recommend to the Council to retain the current Member Code of Conduct as contained in the constitution as adapted to reflect the CSPL recommendations.
-The consideration being that this ensures that the Code of Conduct for Norwich City Council is fit for purpose, provides clarity on expected behaviours and manages and reflects public expectations. - 5.
-Dependent on the development of the LGA Code, this may be considered by the Standards Committee at a future date.
+However, if the Government chooses to implement some of the recommendations arising from the CSPL, the LGA has expressed caution that the Model Code could require amendment and is keeping the situation under review - 4.
+The Standards Committee is responsible for advising the council on the adoption or revision of the Members' Code of Conduct.
+It is asked to decide whether to recommend to full Council that it should adopt the LGA Model Code in whole or in part, or to retain the current Member Code of Conduct as contained in the constitution as adapted to reflect the CSPL recommendations.
+The outcome should be to ensure that the adopted Code of Conduct for Norwich City Council is fit for purpose, provides clarity on expected behaviours and manages and reflects public expectations.